 I grew up in Florence where I studied art to undergraduate level, then architecture in Birmingham and Conservation of Historic Buildings at Bath University.
-I worked as a conservation architect in the Midlands for several years before dedicating myself to painting and printing.
+I worked as a conservation architect in the Midlands for several years before dedicating myself to painting.

-I am a landscape artist and my work crosses between abstraction and representation, all borne from strong emotions in response to place.
-I am fascinated by urban wastelands, industrial landscapes, building and structures whether in cities or in past industrial sites, now part of the countryside and weathered surfaces.
+I am a painter whose work crosses between abstraction and representation, borne from strong emotions in response to place.
+I am interested in urban wastelands, industrial landscapes, building and structures whether of cities or post industrial sites, weathered surfaces that speak of time, erosion and renewal.

-In the studio I reimagine this essence my in drawings, or in collages, which then take a life of their own.
-These secondary sketches are often the starting point for my paintings which are process led.
-Added layers, scraping off and more layers reveal the original intention; the reinventions provide further questions, and ambiguity as an opportunity for reflection which I can offer the viewer.
+Added layers, scraping off and more layers reveal the original intention; the reinventions provide further questions, and ambiguity maybe as an opportunity for reflection which I can offer the viewer.

-I work in series from ideas to families of finished work.
-I believe that dialogue between the pieces inform one another and provide continuity as they all draw on my architectural experience, my Italian origin and my sense of belonging here in the UK.
+I like to work in series making several paintings at once.In this way the paintings ‘talk’ to one another and provide continuity drawing on my architectural background, my Italian origin and my sense of belonging here in the UK.

 I paint mainly with oils and work outside with charcoal, watercolours or inks.